indraantoor/Years-Of-Experience/readme.md

     profilePic | string | Enter your profile pic url as value
 ```

+8. After Creating the document copy the "Document ID" of this newly created user document
+   and paste it in the "app-config.js", "currentUserId" variable.

-8. In Firestore Database, in users collection start a collection with collection ID
+9. In Firestore Database, in users collection start a collection with collection ID

 This is going to contain all of the work experiences associated to the user.